tatpongkatanyukul/Collaborative/unit201.md

 While an RCT could answer this question, it would be logistically complex, costly, and difficult.
 Using comparative effectiveness techniques, one can pose the question using a granular retrospective database comparing patients who received an IAC to measurably similar patients who did not have an IAC placed.

+### Key take aways
+  * Most research questions arise from clinical scenarios in which the proper course of treatment is unclear or unknown.
+  * Defining a research question requires careful consideration of the optimal study, exposure, and outcome in order to answer a clinical question of interest.
+  * While observational research studies can overcome many of the limitations of randomized controlled trials, careful consideration of study design and database selection is needed to address bias and confounding.